Comparison Updated April 2026

 Choose Axion-HDL if:

-• You need built-in CDC synchronizers
+• You need built-in CDC synchronizers without writing them by hand

 Choose airhdl if:

-• You have budget for a commercial tool ($199/year)
+• You have budget for $199/year and want a polished, commercially supported product

-• You want team collaboration features
+• You need team collaboration features and version history

 Choose hdl-registers if:

-• You need maximum generation speed
+• You need maximum generation speed and a strong Python API

 • You're comfortable with CLI-only tools

-• You need both VHDL and SystemVerilog
+• You need both VHDL and SystemVerilog from a mature, production-tested tool

 Choose PeakRDL if:

-• You need SystemRDL or IP-XACT compliance
+• Your flow requires SystemRDL 2.0 or strict IP-XACT compliance

 • You need UVM register model generation

-Try Live Demo Install via pip
+Try the live demo Install via pip ← All posts